MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/vartype-function.md

 #### Objects

-If an object represented by the **vbObject** constant (constant documented in the above table) is passed, and has a parameterless default member (either a default property or default function), **VarType**(_object_) returns a value indicating the type of the default member's return value in the case that there is a return value, and the value of the **vbEmpty** constant when there is no return value.
-If an object is passed that doesn't fulfill this criteria, the constant **vbObject** or the constant **vbDataObject** is returned, the constant representing the object type.
+If an object with a particular interface chosen, represented by the **vbObject** constant (constant documented in the above table) is passed, and has a parameterless default member (either a default property or default function), **VarType**(_object_) returns a value indicating the type of the default member's return value in the case that there is a return value, and the value of the **vbEmpty** constant when there is no return value.
+If an object with a particular interface chosen, is passed that doesn't fulfill this criteria, the constant **vbObject** or the constant **vbDataObject** is returned, the constant representing the object type.

 When passing the default object reference for objects/instances of [classes](../../Glossary/vbe-glossary.md#class) defined through [class modules](../../Glossary/vbe-glossary.md#class-module), **VarType** returns **vbObject** - this means such references directly support (OLE) Automation.
 Such references use the default interface of the respective object.